 The latest report says that Toyota will offer the Crown SUV in a gasoline variant with a 280 PS (276 hp) 2.5-liter Dynamic Force Engine and a hybrid variant with an electrified version of the same engine.
 The electric motor would assist the engine in powering the front wheels.
 The hybrid variant will be available with two drive motors optionally, with the second motor powering the rear wheels and changing the drivetrain layout to AWD.
 We already know that Toyota calls this e-AWD setup ‘E-Four.’

 The dip of the Crown

 The Crown, a legacy nameplate of Toyota, has mostly succumbed to the diminishing popularity of sedans.
 In January 2021, the company was able to sell only 2,146 units of the flagship sedan in Japan, as per a previous article from Best Car.
 Its rank among all the cars sold in Japan was 27 at that time.

 In 1990, Toyota was able to sell about 205,000 units (17,000 units/month) of the Crown.
 Then, Japanese customers began liking minivans, and in 2000, the annual sales fell to about 101,000 units (8,400 units/month).
 In the next ten years, the annual sales had halved again.
 In 2010, Toyota dealers sold about 41,000 units.
 In 2019, the annual sales had dropped to approximately 36,000 units.

-Today, the Crown faces stiff competition from executive minivans that allow sort of a mobile office set-up and SUVs that are more practical and used for adventure trips.
-The survival of the Crown is on the line, and with their backs against the wall, Toyota must respond strongly and quickly if the nameplate has any chance of a turnaround.
+Today, the Crown faces stiff competition from executive minivans that allow sort of a mobile office set up and SUVs that are more practical and suitable for adventure trips.
+The survival of the Crown is on the line, and with their backs against the wall, Toyota must respond strongly and quickly if it wants the nameplate to have any chance of a turnaround.